apehex/haunted-moodule/README.md

 # Haunted Moodule

-> :angry: Turn all the good, the bad and the uglies on the robbers!
+> Turn all the good, the bad and the uglies on the robbers! :spider_web:

 Have a whole network of bounty hunters track and find back your valuables.